1st Cavalry Division patch

 Summary

 The night of April 20–21 was spent in a defensive perimeter east of the bunker complex, with continuous artillery fire directed through the night by Capt.
 Neal and acting FO SGT Steve Kahnke.
-Skull Platoon was choppered in to reconstitute D Company's strength.
+Skull Platoon was choppered in as a late-afternoon reinforcement to reconstitute D Company's strength.
 The event directly precipitated the helicopter crash four days later that killed pilot CW2 Martin Fanning, for whom the next FSB was named.

 Context and Contested Details